leiapple/leiapple.github.io/pages/publication.md

 description: A publication list with full access (for persnal useage)
 keywords: Pulications
 comments: true
-menu:
+menu: 链接
 permalink: /publication/
 ---

-> Publications related to machine learning interactomic potential.
+> Below are some links I considered to be useful.

 <ul>
 {% for pubs in site.data.pubs %}
-  {% if pubs.src == 'science' %}
+  {% if pubs.src == 'ml' %}
   <li><a href="{{ link.url }}" target="_blank">{{ link.name}}</a></li>
   {% endif %}
 {% endfor %}